 I’ve already mentioned the Virgin TV Anywhere app and its ability to stream and download recordings from the V6.
 But it’s capable of more.

-The app also doubles up as a remote control.
+The app also doubles as a remote control.
 You can use it to change channels, or bring up a full QWERTY keyboard – easier than tapping at the number keys on the traditional remote.
 You can also use it to find programmes and then ‘flick’ it over to the V6 box with a swipe.

-Alongside the TV Anywhere app, Virgin has launched a dedicated kid’s app, aimed at pre-school children.
+Alongside the TV Anywhere app, Virgin has launched a dedicated kids' app, aimed at pre-school children.
 It has over 1,500 hours of cartoons and TV shows for download, along with interactive games and picture books.

-The Virgin TV V6 doesn’t look like much, but it is a massive leap from the existing software and hardware that the company has been rocking for years.
+The Virgin TV V6 doesn’t look like much, but it's a massive leap from the existing software and hardware that the company has been rocking for years.
 I’ll need a thorough play through the interface to see if it really is as fast and smooth an experience as Virgin claims, but for now it looks like Virgin has managed to evolve its home entertainment offering into a modern and genuinely useful service.
 Watch out, Sky Q…